schester80/qik-hit/domain_check/README.md

 As you can see, the node I am testing has failed these 2 rules, which can help define priority work ..
 When you are ready, I can show you how to use Chef Infra to correct the security vulnerability ..

+*IMAGINE BEING ABLE TO* scan your entire infrastructure based on codified "rules" you care about, in an automated fashion ..
+Benefits are:
+- A common (re-usable) language to define security and compliance rules
+- Reduced time to vulnerability detection
+- Increased visibility into security vulnerabilities
+- Decreased time spent auditing infrastructure

 ![InSpec Output](./inspec-cli.png "InSpec Output")